 Future Indonesian Railways

 I’m following the development of the trans-Sumatran railway, along with other new lines in Indonesia.
 There is a railway under construction in South Sulawesi from Makassar, and that was meant to be finished in 2020.
 I will visit it when it opens.

 Another proposal is for railways in Kalimantan in Borneo.
-This would be similar to the South Sumatra railway, where it is built for coal mining with a few passengers services running on it.
+This would be similar to the South Sumatra railway, which it is built for coal mining with a few passenger services running on it.

 For more rail stories check out the complete guide to train travel in Southeast Asia.

 Atul Deshmukh says

 Nice tour guide of South Sumatra.
 Unfortunately this setor I missed out while living in Singapore.
 When I thought about it there was an Earth Quake.
 Hopefully some other time in life.
 Keep going.